dwarvesf/playground/Zettelkasten/Fleeting notes to capture thoughts.md

 -   Fleeting notes need to be absolutely painless, short and spontaneous.
 It's just a starting point for growing a new idea and a reminder of thoughts you couldn't processed yet.
 -   Fleeting notes aim to be deleted within the 2 or 3 days once they were written.
 Though, they must be deleted especialy if you can't recall the context anymore, make no sense or became banal.
 -   Fleeting note don't need to be written with destination or purpose.
 The usage and the purpose of a fleeting note can and will be decide later, once it will become a Permanent note
--   Fleeting notes has to be reviewed everyday.
+-   **Fleeting notes has to be reviewed everyday**.
 This is an habit to take in order to have a performant zettelkasten system.
 By reviewed, I mean tagged, processed, reformulated and connected to Literature note in order to create Permanent note.
 -   Fleeting notes must all be formatted the same to be reviewed easier.

 ---